AndrewMicallef/clean-read/README.md

 This is not a robust look up, and have already found it fails on a few sites.
 Good nes is that you can bring back the content by reloading the page.
 Bad news is you have to reload the page

+### A Better idea:

+Query: [the style repository](https://www.zotero.org/styles) for the journal name, use the resulting .csl file to build an appropriate regex pattern!!!!

 ---

 Regex pattern to capture name dates: